metahedgehog/random-user-name/README.md

 ### Why it exists?

-I used to generate usernames for virtual machines which I preconfigure with Ansible.
+I use it to generate usernames for virtual machines which I preconfigure with Ansible.

 Feel free to use :)